Skip to main content

 • What actions users can take

-For example, a simple project tracker spec might start like this:
+For a simple project tracker, the spec might open like this:

 # Project Tracker